 - Historical land uses and misuses

 - Field and forest ergonomics for human movement

-Participants will explore ways to restore ecosystem health by applying the principles and techniques of disturbance-based forest management.
+Participants will explore ways to restore ecosystem health by applying the principles and techniques of disturbance-based forest management and agroforestry.
 We will practice hands-on techniques for working to restore the land.
-Program participants will engage in 7 hours of woodland stewardship training (and periodic classroom instruction) per week from April 6-June 22, 2021.
-Topics covered include:

 - Basic woodland ecology

 - Agroforestry system design, installation, and maintenance